RamAlkama/LandCarbonBudget_IntactAndNonIntactForest/README.md

-# Land Carbon Budget: Intact and Non-Intact Forest NBP
+# Land Carbon Budget: Intact and Non-Intact Forest NBP from TRENDY-v11
-#                   TRENDY-v11

 ************************************
  Step (1) Create an auxiliary file